pranjalisr/issue-tracker/README.md

 - Notifications: Implement an email notification system for issue updates and assignments.
 - Analytics: Add a reporting feature to visualize issue trends and team performance.

-## Contributing

-Contributions to the Issue Tracker project are welcome!
-Please feel free to submit a Pull Request.

 ## License